MichalisEfstathiou/XSPOT-MARKETS/mobile-applications/ios/phone/positions.md

 ![](../../../.gitbook/assets/2%20%284%29.PNG)

-* Fee – shows the total commission amount taken for a position;
+* Fee – shows the total commission amount taken for a position
-* Date/time – shows date and time when a position was opened;
+* Date/time – shows date and time when a position was opened
-* Current price – market price obtainable from a broker;
+* Current price – market price obtainable from a broker
-* Stop loss – Stop loss price set for a position;
+* Stop loss – Stop loss price set for a position
-* Take profit – Take profit price set for a position;
+* Take profit – Take profit price set for a position
-* Position ID – unique number that the trading system assigns to each position;
+* Position ID – unique number that the trading system assigns to each position
-* Open price – price at which the position was opened;
+* Open price – price at which the position was opened
-* Account – login name of an account that opened a position.
+* Account – login name of an account that opened a position

 In addition, you can close all positions by tapping the button ‘Close all’ located at the top right corner of the Positions screen.